aesteve/vertx-mvc-specifications/README.md

 ### Implementation

-Users' controllers should simply inherit from `BaseController` which defines the render method.
+Users' controllers should simply inherit from a `BaseController` or `AbstractController` which defines the render method.

 Keep in mind that once the render method has been called, the response has been written and sent, so we won't be able to do anything with it.
 This doesn't mean we shouldn't continue to chain handlers (afterFilters) since some stuff could be achieved once the HttpReponse is sent. (update some stats objects, notify some service on the eventbus that we handled some kind of request, ...).

-We should provide (and instantiate) de common template engines used in Apex.
+We should provide (and instantiate) the common template engines used in Apex.
 This must be done lazily since 99% of users won't use every template engine.

 We could do some interesting stuff with the `render` method like handling ETags, etc.